-Demas has deserted me because he loves the things of this life and has gone to Thessalonica.
-Crescens has gone to Galatia, and Titus has gone to Dalmatia.2 Timothy 4:10(NLT)
+for Demas, having loved this present world, has deserted me and gone to Thessalonica; Crescens has gone to Galatia, Titus to Dalmatia.2 Timothy 4:10(NASB)

-Let each of us conduct ourselves in a manner worthy of the good news of Christ - striving together for the faith and praising our Father in heaven.. knowing that there is laid us for me a crown of righteousness - which the Lord, the righteous judge, will award to me on that Day, and not only to me but also to all who have loved his appearing.
+Let each of us conduct ourselves in a manner worthy of the good news of Christ - striving together for the faith and praising our Father in heaven: "Knowing that there is laid us for me a crown of righteousness - which the Lord, the righteous judge, will award to me on that Day, and not only to me but also to all who have loved his appearing."

-Heavenly Father, thank You that I am accepted in the Beloved and eternally secure in You and that even when I prove faithless You remain faithful.
-But Father I want to finish the race set before me; hear You say well done good and faithful servant and receive that glorious crown of righteousness - so help me I pray to stand fast in the evil day, looking to Jesus, the author and finisher of my faith, in Whose name I pray, AMEN.
+Heavenly Father, thank You that I am accepted in the Beloved and eternally secure in You, and that even when I prove faithless, You remain faithful.
+But Father, I want to finish the race set before me, hear You say, "well done good and faithful servant," and receive that glorious crown of righteousness.
+So help me, I pray, to stand fast in the evil day, looking to Jesus, the Author and Finisher of my faith, in Whose name I pray, AMEN.